conix-security/audit-springbok/README.md

 ### Network topology

-After importing files, the tool draws the detected network topology.
+After importing files, the tool draws the network topology.
 You can interact with all elements.
-The elements can be moved and you can zoom with the mouse scroll or the zoom bar at the bottom of the zone.
-The "Redraw" button redraw the topology.
+The elements can be moved and you can zoom in or out using your mouse scroll or the zoom bar at the bottom of the zone.
+The "Redraw" button redraws the topology.
 If you double click on an element a default action is launched.

 #### Firewall